Sayan2911/mergeAi/README.md

 ## Running the Project

-See instructions below for running both frontend and backend concurrently.
+See instructions below for running both frontend and backend concurrently.efef